anjackson/codex/content/about/_index.md

 ## What?

-This my attempt to create a set of practical resources for experimenting with tools and understanding issues related to digital preservation and web archiving.
+This is my attempt to create a set of practical resources for experimenting with tools and understanding issues related to digital preservation and web archiving.

 ## Links

 There's a lots of other great Digital Preservation resources out there, and I'm also part of a collaborative project to try and link them all together.
 Go visit [digipres.org](https://www.digipres.org/) to see what we've done!